LaurenceJJones/workshop-katacoda/crowdsec-kubernetes/intro.md

 Security Engine | Is the stack that contains LAPI and the Log processor Remediation Component | IPS part of CrowdSec.
 Mitigates risks by ‘blocking’ malicious traffic Parser | Parses logs.
-Written in YAML and GROK Scenario |Describes the attack we want to react upon Collection | Collection of parsers and/or scenarios for one system or use case Postoverflow | Action to execute when a given scenario has been triggered Decision | Is generated when a scenario is triggered.
+Written in YAML and GROK Scenario | Describes the attack we want to react to Collection | Collection of parsers and/or scenarios for one system or use case Postoverflow | Action to execute when a given scenario has been triggered Decision | Is generated when a scenario is triggered.